RussOakham/Immortal-Fitness-Collective/README.md

 #### Install required packages

-- Install boto3 and django-storages, using the following code in your local IDE command line;
+- Install `boto3` and `django-storages`, using the following code in your local IDE command line;

 ```python
 pip install boto3